 “Come on, cheer up mate, you still have one more chance.”

 Standing there, a sweaty weak mess of a human, my thoughts being chained by my own rationalization kept any heroic action from happening that may have formed in my mind.

 The train slows down, creeping closer to the platform that everyday I have stepped normally on to.
 The windows were filled with blackness, I couldn’t even remember when the city lights were no longer visible.

 The reflection’s head cocked to the side like an owl with eyes wide open while an increasingly growing grin spreads across his face.

 The doors start to open, I look outside and see someone in the distance.
 Someone is running for the train, I couldn’t believe it.

 “Well this is interesting, I wonder if he’ll make it?”

 I fix my eyes on this person, no this hero, no this savior.
 A smile gently starts to form with the new attainment of hope that I’m going to live.
 Excitement and relief wells up inside bringing a warm sensation that could be felt from my head to my toes, even to my soul.
 The doors open, an icy blast of wind hits me in the face, and again I’m seized with the sensation of life.

-“Whew, didn’t think I’d make it, excuse me.” says this wonderous man entering the train and passing by me.
+“Whew, didn’t think I’d make it, excuse me.” says this wondrous human entering the train and passing me by.
 The man who I am completely and utterly in love with.
-My entire existenece feels as though it was led up to this very moment to experience this powerful radiating emotion towards this stranger.
-I step off the train, not taking my eyes off this beautiful, gracious being who will never know what he’s done for me.
+My entire existence feels as though it has led up to this very moment to experience this powerful radiating emotion toward this stranger.
+I step off the train not taking my eyes off this beautiful gracious being who will never know what he’s done for me.
 He catches my eyes staring at him and smiles such an innocent smile.
 I can’t hold the sensation in any longer and smile back.
 The train doors close, my eyes widen, my smile conforms into a gasp.